 - prevent or detect fraud or abuses of our websites and enable third parties to carry out technical, logistical or other functions on our behalf

-- in aggregate (and therefore anonymously) to profile use of our websites and carry out research on our users' demographics, interests and behaviour to help us gain a better understanding of how our users navigate and use our websites, and to enable us to improve our service to you
+- to profile use of our websites and carry out research on our users' demographics, interests and behaviour to help us gain a better understanding of how our users navigate and use our websites, and to enable us to improve our service to you

 - provide you with information which we think may be of interest to you, as explained below.

 We may use other companies to provide services on our behalf, including packaging, mailing and delivering purchases, answering customers’ questions about products or services, sending postal mail and emails, analysing data and processing credit card payments.
 We will only provide those companies with the information they need to deliver the service.
 We may disclose aggregate statistics about our site visitors, customers and sales in order to describe our services to prospective partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics will include no personally identifying information.